Dorian-devw/tecsup-rian/eda/lab01/README.md

 ## Student Information

-- **Name:** Elliot Leo Garamendi Sarmiento
+- **Name:** Frank Sinca Orozco
-- **Course:** Algorithms and Data Structures
+- **Course:** Algorithms and Data Structures- TECSUP

 ## Prompt Engineering (Example for one algorithm)

 ### Prompt Entered
 ```
-Implement an algorithm with logarithmic time complexity O(log n) that divides n by 2 repeatedly until reaching 0.
-Measure its execution time with n values: 1, 10, 100, 1000, 10000, 100000, 1000000.
+Determine the execution time for a simple loop combined with a nested loop of level 2.
+The values of n to be tested are: 100, 400, 600, 800, 1000, and 1100.```
 ```
 ### Prompt Analysis
-The original prompt was specific about the algorithm's implementation but didn't include details about visualization or analysis.
+1. The original prompt was specific about the algorithm's implementation but didn't includ1.
+Objective: The goal is to measure the processing time of a loop structure that includes a simple loop and a nested loop (level 2).
+2. Input: A set of values for n (100, 400, 600, 800, 1000, 1100).
+3. Output: The execution time for each value of n.
+4. Assumptions: The loops are likely performing some basic operations (e.g., arithmetic or iteration), but the specific task inside the loops is not defined.

 ### Improved Prompt
 ```
-Implement a logarithmic algorithm O(log n) that divides n by 2 repeatedly.
-Measure its execution time with n values from 1 to 1,000,000, visualize the results, and analyze how the execution time scales in relation to the input size.
+Develop a Python script to measure the execution time of a nested loop structure consisting of a simple outer loop and a level 2 inner loop.
+The inner loop should perform a basic arithmetic operation, such as multiplying the loop indices (i * j).
+Test the script for the following values of n: 100, 400, 600, 800, 1000, and 1100.
+The goal is to analyze how the processing time scales with increasing values of n and to provide insights into the time complexity of the algorithm.
+Ensure the script outputs both the processing time and the result of the arithmetic operation for each n.
+Additionally, specify the Python version and environment in which the script should be executed
 ```

 ## Conclusions